How It Works

 The net result of a properly executed engineering-based study that fully complies with IRS requirements can be an infusion of cash flow in a few months time.
-Other audits of energy, communication, freight, and similar operating costs can yield cash recoveries even sooner – some in weeks rather than months.
+Other audits of credit card merchant fees and workers compensation insurance premiums can yield cash recoveries even sooner – some in weeks rather than months.

 The obvious question here is why WOULDN’T a business want to examine its past expenses for such overpayments – especially when they can do so without risk of worsening their cash flow by doing so?

 There is a requirement of time, however.
 Someone on your staff – usually your accountant or bookkeeper – will have to supply these outside professionals with the necessary data and documentation to determine whether and how much your business is eligible to recover.
 That should go without saying, but bears mentioning in case that’s an issue for you.

 Before that, however, a preliminary screening will narrow down your eligibility for one or more cost recovery programs.
 This can be done by phone or on a Zoom call in roughly 15 minutes, assuming you can provide reasonably correct estimates of your current and past costs.

 If you’d like to explore this option, contact us.
 We look forward to helping you reclaim any overpayments to which your business is entitled.

 For an instant no-obligation

 30-second Savings Estimate, click here.